Nek5000/NekDoc/source/faq.rst

   Nek5000 can be run with dimensions, but we STRONGLY recommend that the case has been non-dimensionalized properly.
-  An advantage of the nondimensional form is that physical simulation times, tolerances, etc. tend to obtains the nondimensional form be easy to set based on prior experience with other simulations.
+  An advantage of the nondimensional form is that physical simulation times, tolerances, etc. tend to be easy to set based on prior experience with other simulations.

 **How do I choose solver tolerances?**

   Depends on how accurate you need your simulation to be.
   Typical values (for engineering type of problems) are :math:`10^{-7}` for velocity and scalars.
-  In Pn/Pn-2 the pressure tolerance is equal to error in divergence.
-This is contrast to Pn/Pn where the divergence error is mainly a function of spatial resolution and a tolerance of :math:`10^{-4}` is typically good enough.
+  In Pn/Pn-2 the pressure tolerance is equal to desired error in divergence.
+This is in contrast to Pn/Pn where the divergence error is mainly a function of spatial resolution and a tolerance of :math:`10^{-4}` is typically good enough.
   Note the tolerances are related to the residual in the linear solve and do not represent the accuracy of the solution.